michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0062.md

 - v: make the chemically affected part of (a negative) denser or more opaque in order produce a stronger contrast between light and dark
 - v: become more intense
 ### Family
-intensify: intensification, intensified, intensifier, intensifies, intensifying+;intensification: intensifications;intensifier: intensifiers
+- intensify: intensification, intensified, intensifier, intensifies, intensifying+
+- intensification: intensifications
+- intensifier: intensifiers
 ### Examples
 - Labor groups, frustrated by the Republican Congress, will no doubt intensify their push for city and county minimum wages instead.
 - It was as if their bodies were intensifying their effort to pull the contestants back to their original weight.